Interop-community/Project-Herophilus-Assets/index.md

 capabilities as needed to meet the new demands.
 The reason for this change is that there are many forces impacting healthcare from a competitive, legislative or reimbursement perspective.
 Over the last decade these forces have continued to both grow and morph, sometimes in exponential ways.

-Some of the forces imoacting healthcare are:
+Some of the forces impacting healthcare are:
-- External forces include state, jurisdicitional and federal mandates continuing to expand.
+- External forces include state, jurisdictional and federal mandates continuing to expand.
 - Competitors that are also partners.
 - Public Cloud
 - Third party businesses leveraging various aspects of both clinical and financial data, financial